gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/canvas.md

 # Canvas

-Represent a surface that can be drawn and scrolled as part of a control:
+Represent a surface that can be drawn under a view-port:

 <img src="img/control.png" width=300/>